DataHealth-Lab/groupwebsite_develop/content/project-impact/clinical-guidelines/index.md

 Our scientific publications have been cited in several key documents, including (<strong>Under construction</strong>):

-- 10 articles were cited in 12 Patents (source: Dimensions/Altmetric)
+- 10 articles were cited in 12 Patents (source: Dimensions)
-- 28 articles were cited in 31 Policy Documents (source: Dimensions/Altmetric)
+- 26 articles were cited in 29 Policy Documents (source: Dimensions)
+- 15 articles were cited in 15 Guidelines (source: Dimensions)
+- 04 articles were cited 14 Wikipedia entries (source: Dimensions)

 ---